 Alternative Considerations & Options

-Staff have also considered alternative depot locations within the City.
-Given the high cost of land, relative proximity to private recycling facilities, and the breadth of our residential recycling and organic green waste collection programs, it is not considered cost effective to establish a new recycling depot within city limits.
+Alternative depot locations have also been considered within the City.
+Given the high cost of land, relative proximity to private recycling facilities, and the breadth of our residential recycling and organic green waste collection programs, it is not cost effective to establish a new recycling depot within city limits.

 Depot User Surveys